rradczewski/ymmv/_drafts/ftt-personal-retrospectives.md

 The retrospective is divided into three parts: the reflection, looking-forward and creating manageable resolutions.
 I tend to do one of them per day, with some time on the second day to reflect on the results from the reflection part.
 Creating manageable resolutions comes last and mostly involves gathering some more dry facts and sitting down and creating the resolutions so they're tangible and sincere.

+The whole process involves a lot of drawing as I found it helps me being completely free to add notes and remarks whenever I see fit.
+I further found that writing everything by hand results in more careful wording, even though I'm not that used to handwriting any more.
+Get out the good fountain pen that's been collecting dust in your drawer, it really helps!

 ## Retrospective

 I start the retrospective by putting myself into the right mindset: To get things going, I revisit noteworthy events that happened throughout the year by flicking through my calendar, making lists on the paper on my table as I go on.
 The purpose of this exercise is to focus myself on things that left a mark in my memory and to rediscover all the interactions and experiences I encountered this year: